ntbloom/bloomblag/content/posts/npm-as-a-python-runner.md

 ### Some practical examples?

-This is more of a proof of concept than a tried-and-true method, but here are some other interesting hacks.
+This is more of a proof of concept than a tried-and-true method, but there are some other interesting hacks.
 Here are a few that I just thought of, but I'm sure there are dozens more.